 Here’s another message in a bottle that makes the 2017 list because it’s just so mysterious and crazy!
-I mean, Paul Southworth was out picking up litter at Arastradero Lake in California when he discovered a glass bottle containing a bizarre letter that claims the message was dropped in the Atlantic ocean in 1987.
-If you are a geography scholar, you will know that it is impossible for a message in a bottle dropped in the Atlantic to end up in a California lake.
+Paul Southworth was picking up litter at Arastradero Lake in California when he discovered a glass bottle containing a bizarre letter.
+The note claims that the writers dropped it in the Atlantic ocean in 1987.
+If you are a geography scholar, you know that it is impossible for a message in a bottle to end up in a California lake if it was dropped in the Atlantic.
 And yet, the date is authentic (the letter is very old).
 This is bananas!
 What the heck happened?

 Well, so far, no one knows–it remains unsolved.
 Click here to read the full story–and maybe YOU can be the one to solve it!

 An unusually high number of this year’s best messages in bottles were found on land, and this one might be the most amazing.
 I hesitate to say that, because it sounds like I am tooting my own horn, since I helped solve this message in a bottle.
 But I have to tell you, solving this bottle and reuniting it with the granddaughter of the man who sent it was probably one of the proudest moments of my life.
 Click here for the full story.

 2017 started off with a fascinating find when Bernd Igwerks discovered a 46-year-old message in a bottle on the small island of Norderney in the North Sea above Germany.
 It was signed by James “Donkeyman” Robertson.

 What on earth is a Donkeyman?
 Or who?
 Well, you brilliant readers were quick to point out that “Donkeyman” was a position in the boiler room of a ship back in the day.